 5 Agent Simulation for Navigation Problems

-Initially, in our research on navigation problems we approached two quite different questions:
+Initially, we approached two quite different questions:

 - 1. to assess the affects of data quality of street-network data on navigation (Krek 2002). - 2. to identify places in a network, where road signs are missing (Raubal 2001).